Francoheredia/Francoheredia/README.md

 ## 🙋‍♂️ About Me

 - 🔭
-- 🌱 Estudiando  Full stack Developer PERN
+- 🌱 Full stack Developer
 - 😄 Pronouns: Fran

 ## 🚀 Lenguajes and Tools: